starlight426/TeamSevenGame/README.md

-Shape Escape is a bullet hell playable on Windows in its current release.
-It take in a world in which shapes come to life in a world which a strange power has started to disrupt the order  the the shape world.
+Shape Escape is a bullet hell available on Windows in its current release.
+It takes place in a world in which shapes come to life and a strange power has started to
+disrupt the order of the world itself.
 Cigil, our protagonist, is on a jounery to navigate the uproar and come out on top.
-We consider the version being submitted now that we plan to continue to develop after thisclass.
-We hope you enjoy our prototype game, and we look forward to the finished version that will be publish on itch.io! to be a prototype.
+We consider the version being submitted now to be a prototype that we plan to continue to develop after this class.
+We hope you enjoy our prototype game that we are proud to present, and we look forward to the
+finished version that will be publish on itch.io!
 Further developements will be announced in the discord soon.

 Credits:
 - Made using Godot